Unknownplanet40/MySQL-Auto-Repair-Script/README.md

 |4 | Restores system folders and files from the MySQL `backup` directory |
 |5 | Starts MySQL again and asks if the issue is fixed |
 |6 | If not, it repeats the process up to 5 times |

-# Disclaimer
+# Important Notes
-Use this script at your own risk.
-Always ensure you have backups of your data before running repair operations.
-The author is not responsible for any data loss or damage caused by the use of this script.
+- Always ensure you have backups of your data before running repair operations.
+- The script only targets system databases; user-created databases are not affected.
+- Make sure `C:\xampp\mysql\backup` exists before running.
+- Running the script requires Administrator privileges to manage the MySQL service.
+- If MySQL is installed elsewhere, the script will prompt for the correct paths.
+- If your issue persists after 5 attempts, manual inspection is recommended.

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.